rohananalyst/uber_da/README.md

 Mysql DB Dump.
 Dataset in CSV format.
 ipynb notebook
+txt file containing the SQL commands for uploading the dataset to the DB.
 Powerpoint presentation in pptx format.

 Hope you find this project helpful.